BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

           your preferred product, and then enter the shipping information and payment method.
 Shopping and checkout are secure.
 We are not storing your payment information anywhere.
-      - question: Shipping and refund policy.
-        answer: >
-          Unfortunately, there is no refund policy so you can't get refund for products you purchased.
-Shipping is simple, you will get order code what you will be able to track, and when that time come, you will get your product.
       - question: I have more questions.
         answer: |
           For every other question that you have, contact us and we will reply.